Highlighter (cosmetics)

-Highlighters became a significant tool among theater and film actors shooting or performing indoors, where natural light was not available to provide definition of facial features like cheekbones, nose, and jawline.
+Highlighters became a significant tool among theater and film actors shooting or performing indoors, where natural light was not available to define facial features like cheekbones, nose, and jawline.
 Highlighter also offers the possibility of heightening or diminishing a given feature to suit the character portrayed, as well as aesthetic trends.

+Highlighters are usually made in the colour of white or champagne but can be in many other colours as well, including blue, pink, and rainbow, to suit certain makeup looks.

-MAC Cosmetics's Strobing Cream is credited as the first highlighter product to be made available to commercial consumers.
+MAC Cosmetics Strobing Cream is credited as the first highlighter product to be made available to commercial consumers.

 A long-time tool among makeup artists, highlighter sales saw significant gains among consumers in 2016.
-Some industry experts have attributed the growth in sales of highlighters and related products to the rise of social media usage, given the popularity of YouTube makeup tutorials and the proliferation of snapshot self-portraits known as selfies.
+Some industry experts have attributed the growth in sales of highlighters and related products to the rise of social media usage, given the popularity of YouTube makeup tutorials and the proliferation of snapshot self-portraits.